Mfon23/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Read the contents of /etc/passwd file
+Read the contents of /etc/passwd and /etc/hosts files